riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

   * comScore data, WMF overall numbers
   * Google Consumer Surveys and SurveyMonkey Audience

-See also the [timeline of Wikipedia analytics][ana] that was created as part of this process.
+See also the [timeline of Wikimedia analytics][ana] that was created as part of this process.

 # Surveys